Logo

 Sending BTC: Step-by-Step Guide

-• Launch your chosen wallet app on phone, desktop, or a hardware device.
+• Open your wallet app on phone, desktop, or your hardware device.

-• Paste the recipient’s address or scan their QR code to fill the field.
+• Paste the recipient’s address or scan their QR code to fill the destination field.

-• Select how much BTC to send based on your balance and fees.
+• Select an amount to send based on your available balance and applicable fees.

-• If available, adjust the network fee to target faster confirmation.
+• If supported, adjust the network fee to target faster confirmation.

-• Check every detail and approve the transaction request.
+• Review all details and approve the transaction request.

 Receiving BTC: Step-by-Step Guide

-• Open your wallet app and navigate to the Receive panel.
+• Open your wallet and navigate to the Receive panel.

-• Copy the receiving string or display the QR code for the sender.
+• Copy the receiving address or display the QR code for the sender.

-• Share it securely with the payer and wait for the broadcast.
+• Share it securely and wait for the sender to broadcast the transaction.

-• For large payments, verify the sender’s details and amount before finalizing.
+• For large transfers, verify sender details and amount before finalizing anything off-chain (if applicable).

 Security Tips for BTC Wallets